7-clevengc-2/daily_sonification/STUDY_SETUP_GUIDE.md

 ### Common Issues:
 1. **Survey not saving**: Check network connection and API endpoint configuration
-2. **Anonymous ID lost**: Participants will get a new ID if localStorage is cleared
+2. **Authentication required**: Participants must be logged in to participate
 3. **Export fails**: Verify admin key and server connectivity

 ### Monitoring: